JeffreyHartman/wanderers-journal/src/content/blog/first-post.md

 - Time Limit
 - An Object of Unknown Use is Found

 This already sparks some ideas.
 The initial prompt of _Character Connection_ suggests "A Character forms a connection with another character".
-Deciding I would treat our townsfolk as a collective "character", I needed to generate their mysterious contact.
+Deciding I would treat our townsfolk as a collective "character", I needed to generate an NPC for them to deal with.
 Using Mythic 2e's NPC tables, I rolled these traits:

 - Identity: Prisoner Fighter
 - Description: Sophisticated Confident